railsjazz/ask_chatgpt/README.md

 ## Contributing

-You are welcome to contribute.
+We are welcoming you to propose new prompts or adjust existing ones!

 To start just clone this repo.
 Run bundle, and go to `cd test/dummy/`.
 Start `rails c` and test your prompts.